 Columbia County Public Transportation (CCPT) is a County Transportation Authority, authorized in Chapter 36.57.010-090 RCW, located in Columbia County, Washington.
 CCPT began providing public transportation services in 1996, and then formalized in February 2005 and became a County Transportation Authority.
 In April 2005, CCPT initialized vanpool services along with their demand response service.
 Our system map covers all of Columbia County, including the towns of Dayton and Starbuck.
 In addition, CCPT offers service to Waitsburg and Dixie residents, in neighboring Walla Walla County, as there is no public transportation service available to them otherwise.
 In 2014 CCPT began connecting with Garfield County Transportation to get passengers into the Lewiston Idaho/Clarkston, WA area.
 Our five-member board of directors consists of three County Commissioners, the Mayor of Dayton, and the Mayor of Starbuck.
-Our board of directors generally holds bi-monthly public meetings at the CCPT office building.
+Our board of directors generally holds bi-monthly public meetings every third Thursday at the CCPT office building.

-As of August 16th, 2023, Columbia County Public Transportation employed:
+As of July 15th, 2024, Columbia County Public Transportation employed:

-10 full-time equivalents in the Operations Division

-3 full-time equivalents in the Administration Division

-1 part-time equivalents in the Operations Division

-13.75 of these full-time and part-time equivalents were for demand response services; and

-0.25 of these full-time equivalents were for vanpool services.
+12 full-time equivalents in the Operations Division 3 full-time equivalents in the Administration Division 14.75 of these full-time equivalents were for demand response services; and 0.25 of these full-time equivalents were for vanpool services.